 Over the next year, I started noticing small changes.
 She would talk really fast when we were on the phone.
 I could hardly understand a word she said.
 Other times, she would be slurring her words.

-Eventually, Shannon started having all sorts of “accidents.“ Her foot was broken, her tooth was chipped, her back was hurt, etc. It was then she really started becoming addicted to pain medication.
+She started having all sorts of “accidents.“ Her foot was broken, her tooth was chipped, her back was hurt, etc. It was then she really started becoming addicted to pain medication.

-Her face, her body, everything.
+Her face, her body–everything.
 She had a black eye.
 It was swollen halfway shut.
-She had pictures of cuts and large bruises on her torso.
-Her back was all cut up.
+And she had cuts and large bruises on her torso.
+Her back was all cut up too.
 It was horrific.

 I would keep going back to look at them over and over again.
 It was sickening.
 Words cannot express how I still feel about what I saw.
-It is beyond me how a man could do this to a woman.
+It is beyond me how a man could do that to a woman.

-I begged Shannon not to go back, but she wouldn’t listen to me.
-She had 3 children, and she said she would never leave them.
+I begged Shannon not to go back to her husband, but she wouldn’t listen to me.
+She had three children, and she said she would never leave them.

 She was dealing with a prescription drug addiction, and she had no real way to support her kids financially on her own.
 I think she knew she was trapped.
 She said she was going back even if it killed her.
 She would not listen to the best way to end a toxic relationship.

 I was overwhelmed with guilt and shame.
 I felt I had not done enough.
 For the last year, I had been ignoring her calls some of the time because they were becoming more and more bizarre.

 He contacted me and together we worked to try to get her justice.
 The authorities did hold her body over for several extra days so they could do a complete autopsy.

 The official report said she died of a heart attack.
 There were no visible bruises or wounds at the time of death.
 I don’t know what really happened, but it still haunts me.